top of page

 Conclusion

-At Acute Acupuncture in Wellington, we are an ACC treatment provider and offer a range of treatments and services; however, ACC only covers Acupuncture at Acute Acupuncture as a form of treatment at the clinic in Wellington, provided that you have an ACC45 claim number, the date of injury, the read codes, that this claim has been approved by ACC, and is under one year from the date of the initial injury.
+At Acute Acupuncture in Wellington, we are an ACC treatment provider and offer a range of treatments and services; however, ACC only covers Acupuncture as a form of treatment at the clinic in Wellington, provided that you have an ACC45 claim number, the date of injury, the read codes, that this claim has been approved by ACC, and is under one year from the date of the initial injury.

 If your accident is over one year old, we can fill out and submit an ACC32 form with ACC.
-However, no ACC treatment can be conducted until that ACC32 has been approved.
+However, no ACC treatment can be conducted until ACC32 has been approved.

 Recent Posts